-The Houthis have announced a pause in their Red Sea campaign, positively acknowledging the ceasefire deal in Gaza.
+As announced on 19 January 2025, Houthis have paused their Red Sea campaign, positively acknowledging the ceasefire deal in Gaza.
+They had announced that the Red Sea would re-open for all categories except Israeli-flagged vessels or vessels directly owned by Israeli entities.
+They added that once all of the Gaza ceasefire stated that a breach of the ceasefire would mean a resumption of attacks.

-On Sunday 19 January 2025, the Houthis stated that trade through the Red Sea would re-open for all categories except Israeli-flagged vessels or vessels directly owned by Israeli entities.
-They added that once all of the Gaza ceasefire's phases have been implemented (discussed below), they'd cease targeting Israeli vessels.
-In Risk Intelligence's assessment, while the conditions for a return of shipping have begun to appear, there is still some way to go before we see a return to the pre-campaign normal.
+While the conditions for a return of shipping have begun to appear, there is still some way to go before we see a return to the pre-campaign normal.
 The shipping industry must be convinced that the current lull in attacks in the Bab el Mandeb is not just temporary.
+It is notable that communications with the industry does seem to indicate that commercial interest is picking up, suggesting the pendulum of return may already be swinging.